USEPA/workshops/lessons/03_analyze_gis_data.md

 We have left most of `rgeos` untouched, but hopefully shown enough to get you started.

 ## Exercise 3.2
-We will work with the re-projected `dc_bnd_prj` lets set this up for some further analyis.
+We will work with the re-projected `dc_bnd_prj` lets set this up for some further analysis.

 1. Buffer the DC boundary by 1000 meters.
 2. Assign an object that represents only the area 1000 meters outside of DC (hint: gDifference).